When can babies eat chives?

 Yes.
 Chives contain fiber, folate, and vitamins A, C, and K, as well as trace amounts of calcium, copper, and iron.
 Their flowers even contain a little vitamin E—an important antioxidant.
 It also contains an amazing plant compound called kaempferol, which may have anti-cancer properties, amongst many other beneficial phytonutrients such as carotenoids, polyphenols, and more.3 4 5 6 That said, chives probably won’t pack a big nutritional punch in your little one’s diet because they are often served in small quantities as a garnish.
 But while chives may not be a superfood, they do have a superpower: chives (like all herbs) are a great tool to enhance flavor without adding salt.

 ★Tip: Chives are easy to grow and even store-bought chives store well in the fridge.
-Since only small quantities typically are eaten at one time, here’s how to preserve the rest for up to a week in the fridge: store extra unwashed chives in a damp towel or paper towel, placed in a plastic bag, rolled to eliminate excess air but with the end of the bag partially unsealed (to prevent them from becoming mushy).
+Since only small quantities typically are eaten at one time, here’s how to preserve the rest for up to a week in the fridge: store extra unwashed chives in a towel or paper towel, placed in a plastic bag, rolled to eliminate excess air but with the end of the bag partially unsealed (to prevent them from becoming mushy).
 Alternatively, place the roots in a jar of water on your counter.

 Are chives a common choking hazard for babies?